|

 Pianist-singer

-Christine Spero wrote all nine tracks on this album, and it’s
+Christine Spero wrote all nine tracks on this album, and its

-immediately apparent why she’s done well in national songwriting
+immediately apparent why shes done well in national songwriting

 competitions.
 The songs deftly combine Latin and Brazilian